 The core voltages are controlled internally to the nominal value of 1.5 V; a variation of ±10 % is allowed.
-These operation conditions limit the possible PVC monitoring values to the predefined reset values shown in Table 26.
+These operation conditions limit the possible PVC monitoring values to the predefined reset values shown in Table 23.

-Table 26 Coding of bit fields LEVxV in Registers PVCyCONz
+Table 23 Coding of bit fields LEVxV in Registers PVCyCONz

-Code Default Voltage Level Notes 1)
+Code Voltage Level Notes 1)

-000 B - 011 B - out of valid operation range
+000 B -011 B - out of valid operation range

 100 B 1.35 V LEV1V: reset request

 101 B 1.45 V LEV2V: interrupt request 2)

 110 B - 111 B - out of valid operation range

-1) The indicated default levels are selected automatically after a power reset.
+1) The indicated default levels for LEV1V and LEV2V are selected automatically after a power-on reset.

-2) Due to variations of the tolerance of both the Embedded Voltage Regulators (EVR) and PVC levels, this interrupt can be triggered inadvertently, even though the core voltage is within the normal range.
+2) Due to variations of the tolerance of both the Embedded Voltage Regulators (EVR) and the PVC levels, this interrupt can be triggered inadvertently, even though the core voltage is within the normal range.
 It is, therefore, recommended not to use this warning level.